openMF/mifos-mobile/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure these boxes are checked before submitting your pull request - thanks!

-- [ ] Apply the `MifosStyle.xml` style template to your code in Android Studio.
+- [ ] Apply the `AndroidStyle.xml` style template to your code in Android Studio.

 - [ ] Run the unit tests with `./gradlew check` to make sure you didn't break anything